Last updated on 8/6/25.

 Blog posts help bring more traffic to your website and generate new leads.
 They also help you establish authority within your industry.
 This explains why 86% of content marketers use blogs as part of their strategy.

-Whether you’re just getting started with blogging or are trying to amp up your efforts, we’ve put together this quick guide to blog posts — including what they look like, how to write one, and how to make sure your posts perform.
+Whether you’re just getting started with blogging or looking to improve your current strategy, we’ve put together this comprehensive guide to blog posts — including what they look like, how to write one, and how to make sure your posts perform.
 Let’s get started.

 What Is a Blog Post?